bateso88/acebook-sholk/README.md

 - It's built in Rails with some Javascript on the frontend.
 - It's hosted in Heroku -
   [Spacebook](https://limitless-fortress-82053.herokuapp.com)
-- It's got a fun space theme.
+- It has a fun space theme.